 Mulch dye is often composed of one of three naturally occurring materials:

-- Carbon: The colorant of choice for black mulch dye is carbon (or charcoal).
+- Carbon: The colorant for black mulch dye is a carbon (or charcoal).

 - Vegetables: Most mulch colorants are vegetable-based, which means they are safe for the environment.

 - Iron Oxide: Iron oxide is made up of iron and oxygen, or rust as we know it.
 This is the preferred dye for reddish mulches.